 “Damn, I am super good looking.
 I hope you are agreeing with this, my lovely ghost roommate.
 And speaking of ghost roommates, I want to communicate with you as soon as possible!”

 While whistling a happy tune, I walk into the living room and I place the package on the dining table.
 After five minutes of joyful unpackaging, I set up one of my fancy new ouija boards.
 I sit comfortably, rest my index fingers on the planchette and speak clearly to my ghost friend.
 I feel the characteristic chill; my roommate must be standing next to me.

 “I am ready!
 This should be easy for such a poltergeist geek like you, girl.
 Use my body, or however that works, to spell your name!”

 The planchette starts to move by itself under my index fingers, and points at two letters: H and I. The small wooden board returns to the center.

 “Well done!”
 I cheer.
 “Hi!
 Hello back to you!
 I want your name now.”

 “Al?
 Is that you, Al?”
 I ask hopefully.

-The planchette spells out A, then Z, then N.
+The planchette points at A, then Z, then N.

 “An?
 Anal?
 What the hell kind of name is that?”
 I ask indignantly, then I scratch my forehead.
 “Wait a second, did I get that right…?”

-The planchette spells out E. I almost fall from my chair.
+The planchette stops at E. I almost fall from my chair.